 Millipedes are hardly harmful, in fact, they’re downright docile compared to other insects — more likely to curl up into a ball and hide than to attack.
 But just like any other creepy-crawly bug in your home, just because they aren’t especially dangerous doesn’t mean you want them infesting your basement.
-If you’ve been wondering about those many-legged pests you’ve seen around lately, here’s what you need to know about millipedes in Tyler.
+If you’ve been wondering about those many-legged pests you’ve seen around lately, here’s what you need to know about millipedes.

 What Are Millipedes?